Food Fight: How 2 Trump Proposals Could Bite Into School Lunch

 The school lunch program includes a provision that allows schools that serve a lot of low-income students to provide free meals to everyone — without having to collect individual applications.
 The provision saves schools time spent processing paperwork, and it eliminates the stigma some students feel around receiving a free meal.

 For a school to qualify, at least 40% of its students must be certified to receive free meals.
-But if these new rule changes push too many children off of school meals — and they fail to re-enroll — some schools could drop below that 40% threshold and lose the ability to provide free meals to all.
+But if these new rule changes push too many children off school meals — and they fail to reenroll — some schools could drop below that 40% threshold and lose the ability to provide free meals to all.
 As many as 2,100 schools nationwide could be at risk.
-The needs of their children won't have changed — just the school's ability to serve them.
+The needs of their children won't have changed — just the schools' ability to serve them.

 The proposed changes could even hurt schools' bottom line beyond the cafeteria.
 Districts receive extra help from the federal government, in the form of Title I dollars, to serve vulnerable, low-income students.
 But the government measures this vulnerability — and allocates those extra dollars — based on enrollment in the school meals program.